Requests for your own personal data under the Data Protection Act

 covered by the Data Protection Act.

-The Data Protection Act gives living individuals the right to a copy of any personal
+The Data Protection Act gives living individuals the right to receive personal data held by a

 The Council’s Data Protection Policy recognises that the objective of data protection is to ensure that the rights and

 freedoms of data subjects are considered in the collection and processing of personal data.
 The purpose of the Council’s

 Data Protection Policy is to ensure that the personal data collected and processed by South Ayrshire Council is managed in

 accordance with the Data Protection Act.

 The Policy applies to all staff and Elected Members of the Council.
 Other agencies and individuals working with the Council who have access

 to personal information held by the Council are also required to comply with this policy.